w3f/polkadot-wiki/docs/general/polkadot-vision.md

 - **Secure interoperability.** Any L1 chain attached to a Polkadot core will benefit from Polkadot's native interoperability, and will thus be able to communicate and exchange value and information with other parachains.
-- **Truly unstoppable infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through on-chain treasury funds that can be accessed through governance referendum.
+- **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through on-chain treasury funds that can be accessed through governance referendum.
 Those funds guarantee constant sponsorship for events, initiatives, educational material, software development, etc., without any central entity being able to interfere.
 - **Fast deployment of L1 chains.** This is achieved through the modular and flexible [Polkadot SDK Substrate](./glossary.md#substrate).
 - **Fostering next-gen of Web3 core developers.** This is achieved through different initiatives